3 Reasons Your Review Count Might Be Off

 “You might even get an email telling you that a new review came in,” adds Billy, “but if it’s with an account that you’ve already heard from, it will be considered an update.”

-Billy also says that this is the most common reason for confusion between your total review count and the amount that you might be expecting to see.
-You could service one customer every day for a year and get a review from them each time, but your review count will only increase by one the first time they post.
+Billy also says this is the most common reason for confusion between your total review count and the amount you expect to see.
+You could service one customer every day for a year and get a review from them each time, but your count will only increase the first time they post.

 #3.
 The Review Was Deleted

-“This can happen for 2 reasons,” offers Billy.
-“The first is that the user requested that the review be deleted.
-The other reason is that Google found that the review violated their terms of service in some way.”
+“This can happen for two reasons,” offers Billy.
+“The first is that the user requested deletion.
+The other is that Google found the review violated their terms of service.”

-Here are the 9 most common ways a review can violate Google’s terms of service:
+Here are common ways a review can violate Google’s terms of service:

-- Conflict of Interest.
-Leaving reviews about your own business, or asking friends, family, or employees to leave reviews is considered deceptive.
+- Conflict of interest.
+Reviewing your own business or asking friends, family, or employees to review.

 - Impersonation.
-Posing as someone else, misrepresenting your identity or connection to the business.
+Misrepresenting identity or connection to the business.

 Asking for reviews is essential for your home service business.
-However, offering incentives, payments, discounts, etc. is strictly prohibited.
+However, offering incentives, payments, or discounts in exchange for reviews is prohibited.

 Improper review techniques can literally cost you thousands of dollars in fines and more.
 Supplement marketer The Bountiful Company was fined $600,000 by the FTC for “review hijacking” on Amazon.